Oaklands College Athletics graduates shine at Commonwealth Games

-This year’s Commonwealth Games at the Gold Coast had some familiar faces for Oaklands College, with six former Athletics students securing an equal amount of medals in this year’s competition down under.
+GOLD COAST, Australia — This year’s Commonwealth Games in Gold Coast, Australia had some familiar faces for Oaklands College, with six former Athletics students securing an equal amount of medals in this year’s competition down under.

 Women’s 100m runner Corrine Humphreys formed part of the first cohort of students in the programmes in 2010, and ran a season’s best of 11.62 seconds in the heats before bowing out of the competition in the semi-final stage.